Honors program details

 B.A., UCLA; M.A., Ph.D., California, Berkeley

 All honors courses except the Capstone Tutorial fulfill specified core curriculum requirements.
-Completion of first year honors courses (Foundations or Logos) fulfills the requirement for the Liberal Studies First-Year (LSFY) Program; in addition, as long as a professor of religion teaches one course in the series, the first-year programs also fulfill the Christian Traditions requirement.
+Completion of first-year honors courses (Foundations or Logos) fulfills the requirement for the First-Year Inqiury (FYI) program; in addition, as long as a professor of religion teaches one course in the series, the first-year programs also fulfill the Christian Traditions requirement.
 Completion of the second-year course satisfies the Learning Community requirement.
 Finally, students who complete the full cycle of honors coursework earn an “Honors Scholar” designation on their college record.

 Foundations is an integrated, and interdisciplinary year of study involving three courses, each for four credits.
 Foundations assumes—in the words of Socrates—that “the unexamined life is not worth living” and that certain basic questions have long perplexed inquisitive people.
 Each course focuses on reading classic or provocative texts and writing to develop integrative and critical thinking skills.
-Completion of the program fulfills the requirement for the Liberal Studies First-Year (LSFY) Program; if a professor of religion teaches one of the three courses, the program also fulfills the Christian Traditions requirement.
+Completion of the program fulfills the requirement for the First-Year Inquiry program; if a professor of religion teaches one of the three courses, the program also fulfills the Christian Traditions requirement.

 Logos: Discourse and Discovery in the Sciences

 Logos is also an integrated and interdisciplinary year of study involving three courses, each for four credits.
 Logos focuses on the development of science through history, the understanding and practice of science at particular historical moments, and the ways in the achievements of science affect us today.
 The nurturing of writing and critical thinking skills is integral to the program.
-Completion of the program fulfills the requirement for the Liberal Studies First-Year (LSFY) Program; if a professor of religion teaches one of the three courses, the program also fulfills the Christian Traditions requirement.
+Completion of the program fulfills the requirement for the First-Year Inquiry program ; if a professor of religion teaches one of the three courses, the program also fulfills the Christian Traditions requirement.

 HONR-101 Self and Other (4 Credits)